Aeroluna/Synapse/README.md

 - Seamlessly runs, even with 1900+ players, as shown during EXSII.

 ## Setup for event hosts
 #### Interested in running an event using Synapse?
-Contact me and I can help config and list your event using the official API.
+Contact Aeroluna on discord or email and I can help config and list your event using the official API.

 ### Setup docker
 If you havent already install docker from https://www.docker.com/ on a server with a web adress or HTTPS: ip.